vitorstabile/python-questions-answers/README.md

 163. What are context managers?
 164. How do you implement a context manager using a class?
 165. What is the itertools module?

-Python Features
-126. What is list slicing?
-127. How do you unpack a list or a tuple?
+271. How do you create a queue using collections.deque?
+272. What are the differences between set() and frozenset()?
+273. How do you format numbers in Python?
-128. What are f-strings in Python?
+274. What are namedtuples?
+275. How do you create a custom iterator?
 129. How do you handle command-line arguments in Python?
 130. What are the differences between Python 2 and Python 3?
-More Libraries
-131. What is SQLAlchemy?
-132. How do you connect to a database using SQLAlchemy?
-133. What is the use of the requests library?
-134. How do you make a GET request using requests?
-135. What is the purpose of the BeautifulSoup library?
 Performance and Optimization
 136. How can you measure the performance of a Python script?
 137. What is the purpose of the timeit module?
 138. How do you optimize memory usage in Python?
 139. What are some common performance pitfalls in Python?
 140. How do you use caching in Python?
+186. How do you optimize database queries in Python?
+187. What is profiling, and how can you profile a Python application?
+188. How do you use cProfile for performance analysis?
+189. What are some ways to reduce memory usage in Python?
+190. How do you use generators to improve performance?
 Concurrency
 146. What is multithreading in Python?
 147. How do you create a thread in Python?